HIR Academic Writing Contest

 The Contest

-Inspired by our growing high school readership around the world, we created the Harvard International Review Academic Writing Contest to encourage and highlight outstanding high school writing on topics related to international affairs.
+Inspired by our growing high school readership around the world, we have run the Harvard International Review Academic Writing Contest since 2020 to encourage and highlight outstanding middle and high school writing on topics related to international affairs.

-Participants in the contest submit a short-form article on a topic in international affairs.
-Each submission will be read and graded by the Harvard International Review.
+Participants in the senior contest format (9th-12th graders) will submit a short-form article on a topic in international affairs.
+Each submission will be read and scored by the Harvard International Review.

 Submission Guidelines